-Eighteenth-century British and French art, landscape design, and dress: textiles, wearing, hybridization, and chinoiserie
+Eighteenth-century British and French art, landscape design, and dress as racialized spaces

-Global perspectives on Anglo-American visual and material culture, dress, and identity in global contexts and ecologies
+Anglo-American visual and material culture, dress, and identity in global contexts and ecologies

-U.S. women's hereditary societies, their collecting and interpretive strategies, the promotion of nationalism, and the creation of mythologies surrounding
+U.S. women's hereditary societies and their collecting and interpretive strategies as it relates to the promotion of nationalism and the creation of mythologies surrounding "true" Americanism